Auli

 Weekend getaways from Auli offer serene landscapes, spiritual vibes, and adventurous trails.

-Badrinath – One of the Char Dhams, located about 60 km from Auli, ideal for a spiritual day trip
+Badrinath – Travelers can reach the sacred Char Dhams destination Badrinath by driving 60 km from Auli for a spiritual day trip.

 - Tapovan – Famous for its hot springs and panoramic Himalayan views.